ontio/documentation/walletDevDocs/ontology_wallet_dev_android_en.md

 ```

-Keystore is  a data structure to backup user's account.And it can saved in QR code.Then users can use mobile to scan that QR code to read the data and recover the account.
-You can check the [Wallet Specification](Wallet_Specification_en.md) to see more info.
+Keystore is  a data structure to backup user's account.
+And it can saved in QR code.Then users can use mobile to scan that QR code to read the data and recover the account.
+You can check the [Wallet Specification](Wallet_Specification_en.md) for more info.

 ```
 //get keystore